STAR: Decode-Phase Rescheduling for LLM Inference: Introduction

 The autoregressive inference process of LLMs results in significant workload variations, especially in reasoning tasks that require long chain-of-thought (CoT) outputs~\cite{wei2022chain}.
 As illustrated in Figure~\ref{fig:first_example}, when using Gemini to process two different real-world inputs, the resulting output lengths differ by more than 16 times.
 The workload of LLM inference for a given model is determined by the length of the input and output, as inference of a request involves two stages: 1) input-related prefill processes the input prompt with a single forward pass to generate the initial output token and the key-value (KV) cache; 2) output-related decode generates output tokens auto-regressively, i.e., one token at a time, by leveraging the KV cache.
 As revealed in~\cite{deepseekai2024deepseekv3technicalreport}, the decode phase dominates the total cost in LLM inference, especially for long outputs.
 Therefore, the variation in output length leads to significant workload imbalance across requests during the decode phase.

-Specifically, the variation of workload in the decode phase leads to two critical issues: \begin{itemize} \item \textbf{Issue 1: OOM of KV cache.} Recently, to minimize the KV cache memory footprint of possible long outputs, PagedAttention~\cite{kwon2023efficient} are proposed to allow on-demand KV cache management.
-However, the evolving KV cache memory footprint may still exceed the hardware memory capacity with the evolving of long-output generation, resulting in ``OOM errors''.
-This OOM issue results in recomputation of the KV cache for the affected requests, leading to increased latency and reduced throughput. \item \textbf{Issue 2: Violations of SLO.} Considering the distinct characteristics of prefill and decode, modern LLM serving systems~\cite{zhong2024distserve, mooncake} adopt a prefill-decode (PD) disaggregation architecture that separates the single, but relatively long, prefill iteration from the multiple, but shorter, decode iterations to prevent phase interference.
+Specifically, the variation of workload in the decode phase leads to two critical issues: \begin{itemize} \item \textbf{Issue 1: OOM of KV cache.} In the decode phase, uneven distribution of workload across instances leads to overloaded instances accumulating large numbers of tokens, which causes their KV cache memory usage to rapidly grow.
+Although techniques like PagedAttention~\cite{kwon2023efficient} enable more flexible KV cache management, the total KV cache memory usage on overloaded instances can still exceed the hardware memory limit as long-output generations continue, resulting in ``OOM errors''.
+This risk also remains practical in real deployments, where concurrency is typically tuned for throughput rather than the worst-case KV-cache footprint of every request.
+For example, Anyscale explicitly warns that increasing the concurrent-sequence limit can cause OOM errors in long-context LLM serving~\cite{anyscale_llm_tuning}.
+Once OOM occurs, all affected requests on that instance are forced to recompute KV cache, greatly increasing their latency and reducing system throughput.
+Meanwhile, the overloaded (now OOM) instance's performance drops, its requests accumulate, and new requests are more likely to be assigned to other instances, causing further imbalance and overloading those as well.
+This chain reaction can produce cascading OOM errors and lead to overall system instability. \item \textbf{Issue 2: Violations of SLO.} Considering the distinct characteristics of prefill and decode, modern LLM serving systems~\cite{zhong2024distserve, mooncake} adopt a prefill-decode (PD) disaggregation architecture that separates the single, but relatively long, prefill iteration from the multiple, but shorter, decode iterations to prevent phase interference.
 Therefore, the time-per-output-token (TPOT) of decode will not be affected by the prefill phase.
 However, as the time to read the KV cache will increase linearly as the output length increases, long-output requests may lead to a significant increase in TPOT, which may violate the SLO of TPOT. \end{itemize}